-Radiation can be administered in two ways: internally or externally:
+You can receive radiation in one of two ways: internally or externally.

-You will be asked to lie flat on a treatment table, under the radiation machine.
-Other parts of your body may be protected with special shields or blocks to prevent the radiation from going to those areas.
+When receiving treatment, you’ll need to lie flat on a treatment table, under the radiation machine.
+A technician will cover other parts of your body with special shields or blocks to prevent them from receiving the radiation.

-If the implants are left in your body, you may be given special instructions such as to limit your time with and/or avoid children or pregnant women.
-After a few weeks to a few months, the implants stop giving off radiation, and you can return to normal activities.
-The implant, however, will remain in your body forever.
+If the implant will remain in your body, you may need to limit your time with — or even avoid — children or pregnant women.
+After a few weeks to a few months, the implant stops giving off radiation, and you can return to normal activities.
+But the implant will remain in your body forever.